Better Choices, Better Results

 This Year’s Budget Closes the Revenue Shortfall with No Tax or Fee Increases

-- $457 Million in Cuts: This year’s budget includes $457 million in spending cuts – and closes the $584 million revenue shortfall with no tax or fee increases.
+- $760 Million in Cuts: This year’s budget includes $760 million in spending cuts and includes no tax or fee increases.

-- Closing the Gap: The budget includes $621 million in balancing actions, closes the revenue shortfall, ensures there is $800 million the Rainy Day Fund (5% of the General Fund balance), and leaves $37 million as an unallocated general fund balance.
+- Closing the Gap: The budget includes $621 million in balancing actions, closes the revenue shortfall, ensures there is $795 million in the Rainy Day Fund.
+The budget secures cash reserves of $879 million.

 The O’Malley-Brown Record of Fiscal Responsibility and Shrinking Government